 How To Make Cone Cupcakes In The Microwave:

-Step 1: Because these mug cupcakes are cooked in small gluten free cones, it is a good idea to mix your ingredients in a separate
+Step 1: Because these mug cupcakes are cooked in small gluten-free cones, mixing your ingredients in a separate

 Step 2: Add the egg, oil, and non-dairy milk to the wet ingredients and mix them into a cake batter.
 Be sure not to overmix the batter.